 As new technologies and processes are integrated into daily operations across industries, the demand for computer science professionals continues to rise.
 According to the U.S. Bureau of Labor Statistics (2021), computer and information technology jobs are projected to grow 15% by 2031, much faster than the average for all occupations.

 With ample job opportunities, the future is bright for professionals looking to enter or advance in the computer science field, and a master’s degree can give you a leg up.
-Whether you are a recent college graduate or a seasoned professional, earning a master’s in computer science can help you pivot into a new career, equip yourself with more specialized industry skills, and increase your earning potential.
+Whether you are a recent college graduate or a seasoned professional, getting a master’s in computer science can help you pivot into a new career, equip yourself with more specialized industry skills, and increase your earning potential.

 Now, you might be asking yourself, “Do I qualify to get into a computer science master’s program?”
 No matter the path you followed to get here, pursuing an advanced computer science degree is likely within reach.
 Review the following frequently asked questions to help you determine if you’re qualified and ready for a computer science master’s program.